Darokahn/myProgrammingLanguage/strongIdeas/implicitConversion.md

 # `using` and implicit conversions

-This language is strongly typed, with the exception of most numeric conversions that C handles implicitly.
-However, by defining a conversion table with `using`, you can inform the compiler which implicit conversions to use, and what expression to use for conversion. `using` blocks should encapsulate specific code that wants convenient casting, not a whole project.
+A good language is strongly typed, and my language intends to be.
+However, in my language, by defining a conversion table with `using`, you can inform the compiler which implicit conversions to use, and what expression to use for conversion. `using` blocks should encapsulate specific code that wants convenient casting, not a whole project.
 I haven't come up with the syntax yet, but a `using` table can be predefined once and deployed where needed.
 Probably quite similar to defining and using structs.

     struct myData {
         int x;